techidaily/site-youtube-help/source/_posts/easy-fixes-for-pc-gamers-dealing-with-persistent-deathloop-game-crashes.md

 ![](https://images.drivereasy.com/wp-content/uploads/2021/07/new-world-verify-4.jpg)
 3. Allow the checking to complete.
 Then you can start New World and see if it crashes again.

-If the problem persists, take a look at the next fix below.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/FATJWpNYmio?si=72ugPTb3vJXz6cAM&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/rdNq2Sp031s?si=3FcJa3dQLraUDHKv" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+If the problem persists, take a look at the next fix below.

 ### Fix 2: Update your graphics driver